Red Dragon (novel): Origin

 Red Dragon is Thomas Harris's second novel, after Black Sunday.
 As part of his research for the book he attended classes and talked to agents at the FBI Behavioral Science Unit in Quantico, Virginia, during the late 1970s.
 He learned about serial killers, offender profiling and the role of the FBI in serial killer investigations.
 After his father became terminally ill, Harris stayed for 18 months at an isolated shotgun-style house where he worked on the book.
 The rural setting helped him visualize both the character of Hannibal Lecter and the Leeds murder house depicted in the story.
 The book is dedicated to his father.

 Reception

 Thomas Fleming in The New York Times gave the book a generally favorable review.
 He compared the development of the story to the gradual acceleration of a powerful car, but complained that the explanation for Dolarhyde's behavior, trauma in his youth, was too mechanistic.
 James Ellroy has described Red Dragon as 'the best pure thriller I've ever read' and cited it as an influence on his own novel Killer on the Road.
 In a 1981 article for the Washington Post, horror author Stephen King praised it as "probably the best popular novel to be published in America since The Godfather."

-Dave Pringle reviewed Red Dragon for Imagine magazine, and stated that "an excellent thriller about a man who murders whole families with the aid of his grandmother's false teeth (I kid not)."
+Dave Pringle reviewed Red Dragon for Imagine magazine, calling it "an excellent thriller about a man who murders whole families with the aid of his grandmother's false teeth (I kid not)."